berylkor/85692025_Churning_Customers/README.md

 Implements a Keras Functional API model for predicting churn.
 Splits the dataset into training, validation, and test sets.
 Trains the model and evaluates its performance on the test set.
-Uses AUC (Area Under the Receiver Operating Characteristic curve) as an additional evaluation metric.
+Uses AUC as an additional evaluation metric.

 ## Grid Search for Hyperparameter Tuning
 Grid Search for Hyperparameter Tuning: